theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-great-return/the-afterlife/season-1/gnostic-christianity/part-3/index.md

 ---
 layout: base.njk

-title: "Gnostic Christianity"
+# === SEO Title (expanded for maximum clarity and mystic authority) ===
+title: "Gnostic Christianity: The Toll Gates, the Archons, and the Soul’s Return to the Pleroma"

-description: "Part III of the Afterlife Scrolls: the soul’s ascent through the toll gates, the trial of memory, and the return to the Pleroma."
+description: "Part III of the Afterlife Scrolls: the soul’s ascent through the toll gates, the Archons’ trials, the judgement of memory, and the final return to the Pleroma."

-excerpt: "Previously: you walked the path of return, past the Archons and through the toll gates, armed with gnosis and memory.
+excerpt: "Previously, you walked the path of return, past the Archons and through the toll gates, armed with gnosis and memory.
 The soul that remembers ascends.
 The soul that forgets returns."

 tier: free
 pageId: "the-great-return-afterlife-season-1-gnostic-christianity-part-3"

 episode: 1
 partNumeral: III

+# === Unified Hierarchy Metadata ===
 siteTitle: "The Gnostic Key"
 pillarTitle: "The Teachings"
 gateTitle: "The Great Return"